mesolmaz/chat-bot-with-memory/README.md

 # Chat-Bot with memory
-This repo is a simple chat bot using Langgraph and Streamlit libraries.
-It uses OpenAI LLM models using Langchain ChatOpenAI.
+This repo is a chat-bot built using FastApi, Langgraph and Streamlit libraries.
+It uses OpenAI LLM models via Langchain ChatOpenAI.
 It can be adapted to other chat models as well.

 ### 1. Environment variables setup
 - OPENAI_API_KEY:  ## api key obtained from OpenAI